Go to top

 The Kotsari, Kotchari or Kochari, (Grk: Κότσαρι) is a popular dance amongst Pontic Greeks second only in popularity to the Serra.
 It was danced in the eastern regions of Pontus such as Argyroupolis, Bayburt and primarily by the Pontic people of Kars.

-The Trabzon Museum was built in the early 1900's by Greek banker Kostantinos Theofylaktos who owned one of the largest banking and merchant houses of Trabzon (Gr: Trapezunta) and Pontus at the time.
+The Trabzon Museum (also known as the Kostaki Mansion) was built in the early 1900's by Greek banker Kostantinos Theofylaktos who owned one of the largest banking and merchant houses in Trabzon (Gr: Trapezunta) and Pontus at the time.
 He was a major benefactor of the city and Mayor during the Russian occupation of 1916-1918.

 The Monastery of Saint John Vazelon, otherwise known as Vazelon Monastery is the oldest monastery of Pontus and named in memory of Saint John the Forerunner (Gr: Αγίου Ιωάννου Προδρόμου).